Answer the call to defend people under immediate threat of grave human rights abuse.

 Bulletins specify the case, government officials to contact, their contact information, and suggestions about what to write, say or tweet.
 Learn more about writing effective letters and emails.

-Meliana, an ethnic Chinese Buddhist woman, has been convicted of blasphemy and sentenced to 18 months in prison for complaining about the loudspeaker volume at a local mosque.
+The High Court has upheld the 18-month prison sentence for Meliana who was convicted of blasphemy after complaining about the loudspeaker volume at a local mosque.
+Preparation for an appeal to the Supreme Court is underway.
 Amnesty International considers her a prisoner of conscience who must be immediately and unconditionally released.